atomone-hub/atomone/x/feemarket/AIMD.md

   to the base fee.
 This must be a value that is between `[0, 1]`.
 * **`MinLearningRate`**: This is the minimum learning rate that can be applied to the base fee.
 This must be a value that is between `[0, 1]`.
-* **`Delta`**: This is a trailing constant that is used to smooth the learning rate.
-In order to further converge the long term net gas usage and net gas goal, we introduce another integral term which tracks how much gas off from 0 gas we’re at.
-We add a constant c which basically forces the fee to slowly trend in some direction until this has gone to 0.

 The calculation for the updated base fee for the next block is as follows: